-In Illinois, the jarring reality is that 29 percent of our children enter kindergarten prepared*.
+In Illinois, the jarring reality is that only 29% of our children enter kindergarten prepared*.
 In helping children learn, grow, and stay healthy, we know that families and primary caregivers are an important part of supporting children’s growth.

 What is a Saturated Approach?

 Saturation is an array of interventions that collectively address multiple levels of parenting needs and is available to all parents of young children (ages birth to 5) in a community.
 Such interventions might range from high reach/intensive approaches (e.g., home visiting), to low reach/universal strategies (e.g., public awareness campaigns, parenting apps, etc.).